JGCRI/gcam-doc/fusion.md

  *          has finished solving and climate model results for the period are available.
  *          A references to the Scenario and IClimateModel will be provided however
  *          it is implied that the subclasses of this interface will utilize the
- *          GCAM fusion capabilities to gain access to the internal model state
+ *          GCAM Fusion capabilities to gain access to the internal model state
  *          necessary to compute and/or push feedbacks into GCAM.
  * \warning MAGICC does not currently run between periods so these feedbacks may
  *          not work correctly if climate results are needed and MAGICC is configured